rafaco/InAppDevTools/README.md

  <img src="https://github.com/rafaco/InAppDevTools/wiki/images/social.png" width="50%">
 </p>

-**InAppDevTools is an open source library that enhances the internal compilations of any Android app development teams.
-It allows to report, inspect and debug your app from the same screen when it's running.
+**A library to enhances the internal compilations of Android apps with tools for their development team.
+It allows to report, inspect and debug your running app from the same screen when it's running.
 No cable needed, our UI shows over your app.**

 - Auto log events.
 From basic reproduction steps to advanced entries (navigation, network requests, lifecycle events, crashes, ANRs, device events, user interactions...).
 - View crash details immediately with graphic stacktrace, causing source lines, previous logs and screenshot.